simalexan/s3-lambda-ffmpeg-aac-wav-to-mp3-s3/README.md

-# S3 Bucket -> Lambda (FFMPEG Convert MOV to MP4) -> S3 Bucket
+# S3 Bucket -> Lambda (FFMPEG Convert AAC,WAV to MP3) -> S3 Bucket

 ## Description

-This is a serverless component that takes uploaded MOV video files from one S3 Bucket, then using FFMPEG Lambda Layer converts them to MP4 and uploads to another S3 Bucket.
+This is a serverless component that takes uploaded AAC, WAV audio files from one S3 Bucket, then using FFMPEG Lambda Layer converts them to MP3 and uploads to another S3 Bucket.
 It contains:

-- an Input S3 Bucket that accepts MOV video files.
+- an Input S3 Bucket that accepts WAV,AAC audio files.

-- a Lambda that takes the MOV video file from the Input S3 bucket, converts it to a MP4 one and uploads it to the Output bucket
+- a Lambda that takes the WAV/AAC audio file from the Input S3 bucket, converts it to a MP3 one and uploads it to the Output bucket

-- an Output S3 Bucket that receives MP4 files.
+- an Output S3 Bucket that receives MP3 files.

 ## Deployment Parameters